-A registered non-government school must have in place and implement policies and procedures in relation to:
+A registration system and/or member school must have in place and implement policies and procedures in relation to:

+- security, with specific reference to:

+- students

-- security, with specific reference to: - students - buildings and facilities - evacuation procedures - supervision, with specific reference to protocols and guidelines, including risk management, for students undertaking on-site and off-site activities - codes of conduct for members of the school community, with specific reference to: - rights and responsibilities of students and staff within the school community - behaviour management - anti-bullying including contact information for School Liaison Police and/or Youth Liaison Officers and other support services available to the school community - if relevant, staff supervision of any student leadership system if it provides authority for students to discipline or direct other students at the school - management and reporting of serious incidents and emergencies - complaints or grievances, with specific reference to processes for raising and responding to matters of concern identified by students and/or parents - pastoral care, with specific reference to: - personnel responsible for pastoral care including access to counselling - identification of and provision of support for students with special needs - health and the distribution and monitoring of medication - response to serious incidents and emergencies - maintaining a student enrolment and attendance register - student attendance, with specific reference to: - processes for monitoring attendance data - intervention strategies to improve unsatisfactory attendance, including implementing strategies designed to improve student engagement in school and learning - communication, with specific reference to formal and informal mechanisms available between stakeholders interested in a student's education and wellbeing.
+- buildings and facilities

+- evacuation procedures

+- supervision, with specific reference to protocols and guidelines, including risk management, for students undertaking on-site and off-site activities

+- codes of conduct for members of the school community, with specific reference to: - rights and responsibilities of students and staff within the school community - behaviour management - anti-bullying, including contact information for School Liaison Police and/or Youth Liaison Officers and other support services available to the school community - if relevant, staff supervision of any student leadership system if it provides authority for students to discipline or direct other students at the school - management and reporting of serious incidents and emergencies - complaints or grievances, with specific reference to processes for raising and responding to matters of concern identified by students and/or parents - pastoral care, with specific reference to: - personnel responsible for pastoral care including access to counselling - identification of and provision of support for students with special needs - health and the distribution and monitoring of medication - response to serious incidents and emergencies - maintaining a student enrolment and attendance register - student attendance with specific reference to: - processes for monitoring attendance data - intervention strategies to improve unsatisfactory attendance, including implementing strategies designed to improve student engagement in school and learning - communication, with specific reference to formal and informal mechanisms available between stakeholders interested in a student's education and wellbeing.

-While the title and scope of policies and procedures that a school has in place in relation to the above areas will vary depending on the school's philosophy, ethos and practice, each of the above areas must be addressed within the totality of the school's policies and procedures.
+While the title and scope of policies and procedures that a school has in place in relation to the above areas will vary depending on the school's philosophy, ethos and practice, each of the above areas must be addressed within the totality of the registration system's and/or member school's policies and procedures.

-Where students are approved to study with an outside tutor or are undertaking courses/subjects with an external provider, the registered non-government school must have policies and procedures in place that are appropriate to ensure the safety and welfare of such students and to promote their personal and social development.
+Where students are approved to study with an outside tutor or are undertaking courses/subjects with an external provider, the registration system and/or member school must have policies and procedures in place that are appropriate to ensure the safety and welfare of such students and to promote their personal and social development (see 5.6.3 of the Manual).

-3.6.3 A registered non-government school must have policies and procedures that are appropriate to ensure the personal and social development of students who are undertaking all or a significant part of their courses of study by means of distance education
+5.6.3 A registered non-government school must have policies and procedures that are appropriate to ensure the personal and social development of students who are undertaking all or a significant part of their courses of study by means of distance education registration system and/or member school must maintain documentation for each calendar year of the current registration period that includes: